CodingItWrong/user-modifiable-software/hypercard/properties.md

 ## Interactive Document

+The way Bill Atkinson hit upon to accomplish this was interactive documents:

 >So what HyperCard is attempting to do here is to offer a new media that's between the application on the one hand and the document on the other.
 In Macintosh, a document contains information.
 It's made by a user and that information is relatively passive: it's acted upon by the application over here.
 The application has lots of interaction in it; usually not very much information.
 And the application can only be made by a programmer.
 What HyperCard offers is a new format in between--the stackware format--that has information like a document and has interaction like an application program.
 And yet it's simple enough that users can put them together using an approach that I call 'the software erector set.'

 (BAPH 4:44)

-The way Bill Atkinson hit upon to accomplish this was interactive documents.
-This was revolutionary, because they had only *just* combining text and graphics together:
+This was revolutionary, because they had only *just* combined text and graphics together:

 > Now, I'd just come from a world where we pasted a tennis shoe into a MacWrite document, and now the world dealt with words and pictures.
 And I thought, really what you want is also interaction: you want to express something in a way that someone can interact with what you've made.
 An interactive document.

+(TWiT 26:22)

+The metaphor Atkinson hit upon for an interactive document was a stack of cards:

-So I said, let's make a stack of cards and each card can have graphics on it and text on it and buttons that you can touch and they'll do something: they'll go to another card, or another card in another stack.
+> So I said, let's make a stack of cards and each card can have graphics on it, and text on it, and buttons that you can touch and they'll do something: they'll go to another card, or another card in another stack.
 And maybe they'll make a video go to a certain frame.
 There needed to be some flexibility about what the buttons did.
 And what I wanted to make is essentially a software construction kit that allowed non-programmers to put together prefab modules--drag and drop a field here, and a button here.

 (TWiT 26:22)

 ## Simple Tools

 Atkinson's focus on what functionality to put into HyperCard was a simple complete set:

-> "The first [question] about how do I choose what would be in.
-It wasn't really about deadlines, it was about what was needed in order to make a complete kit.
+> …how do I choose what would be in…it was about what was needed in order to make a complete kit.
 You can't get an erector set that doesn't have any round things; it's not going to work.
 But there is a certain set of things that does make a complete and usable kit.
 And that's what I was always looking for, is the cleanest, simplest set of tools that would empower a lot of different things.

 (Legacy 42:44)

+This simple set boiled down to mostly graphics, text, and buttons:

 > The combination of graphics and text and buttons seems to be a relatively simple format that can express a fairly wide variety of different kinds of interactive information.